Top 5 False Nutrition Claims You Need To Know

 We are constantly receiving loads of fitness and nutrition information everyday, especially now that we are almost always connected through the Internet.
-As consumers we need to determine the authenticity of the information that is available online, and is the claim is reliable and valid.
+As consumers we need to determine the authenticity of the information that is available online, and whether the claim is reliable and valid.

 Let us look at the 5 most common claims that we hear often.